sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 #### Steps

+**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options around what can be conifgured.

 Read <https://kubernetes.io/docs/concepts/storage/storage-classes/> to configure the `storageClass.provisioner` and `storageClass.parameters` fields for your cloud provider or consult documentation of the storage solution in your on-prem environment.

+The following will need to be included in your `override.yaml`, once adapted to your environment.

 ```yaml
 frontend: